FAQs | Psychotherapy Portland for Anxiety, LGBTQ+ Clients, and Mindfulness-Based Therapy

 How often will I need to come to counseling?

-Based on how I work, clients get the best results with weekly sessions.
-During your consultation or first session we will decide on a regular day and time to meet and that spot will be yours during our work together.
+During your consultation or first session, we will talk about scheduling and choose a regular day and time to meet.
+That appointment time will be yours during our work together.

 How long will I need to be in therapy?